Lung Cancer Facts

 Lung cancer is the leading cause of cancer death among men and women in the United States.
 Smoking is the cause of 90 percent of all cases.
 Because lung cancer goes undiagnosed until later stages, prevention or early diagnosis is the key.

 The best way to prevent lung cancer is to stop smoking.
-If you are not a smoker, you can decrease your chances of getting this disease by avoiding second-hand smoke, and exposure to high levels of pollution.
+If you are not a smoker, you can decrease your chances of getting this disease by avoiding second-hand smoke and exposure to high pollution levels.
 If you are showing signs of lung cancer, schedule a CT scan of your chest as soon as possible.